doublebyte1/newrelic_sysmond/README.md

  https://t.co/HAlvkB9bHa

-Although there are tons of containers on docker hub with nrsysmond, I did not find any which would work with docker >= 1.10, and this is the reason why I created this image.
+Although there are tons of containers on docker hub with nrsysmond, I did not find any solution which would work with docker >= 1.10, and this is the reason why I created this image.

 AUTHORS
 =======